PyPSA/pypsa-eur/doc/supply_demand.rst

 Thermal energy can be stored in large water pits associated with district heating systems and individual thermal energy storage (TES), i.e., small water tanks.
 Water tanks are modelled as `stores <https://pypsa.readthedocs.io/en/latest/components.html?highlight=distribution#store,  which are connected to heat demand buses through water charger/discharger links>`_.
 A thermal energy density of 46.8 kWhth/m3 is assumed, corresponding to a temperature difference of 40 K. The decay of thermal energy in the stores: 1-exp(-1/24τ) is assumed to have a time constant  of  t=180 days for central TES and  t=3 days for individual TES, both modifiable through `tes_tau <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L229>`_ in Config file.
 Charging and discharging efficiencies are 90% due to pipe losses.

-*Retrofitting of the thermal envelope of buildings*
+**Retrofitting of the thermal envelope of buildings**

 Co-optimising building renovation is only enabled if in the `config <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L222>`_ file.
-To reduce the computational burden, default setting is set as false
+To reduce the computational burden, default setting is set as false.

 Renovation of the thermal envelope reduces the space heating demand and is optimised at each node for every heat bus.
 Renovation measures through additional